caztcha/Inclusive-Persona-Extension/en/README.md

 This tool aims to add context (e.g., disabled, aged, used in mobile, etc.) to personas and, by looking at them together, promote awareness of accessibility within the project.

 The original document is available on Google Slides.
-You can download it as a PowerPoint, PDF, or text file as needed.
+You can copy it to your Google Drive, or download it as a PowerPoint, PDF, or text file, as needed.

 - [Inclusive Persona Extension (Google Slides)](https://docs.google.com/presentation/d/10jdG622toXmQGq0bOFWRl3FwUYlQP7qas3G5fAT0b2U/edit?usp=sharing)